theforeman/forklift/README.md

-cpus -- set the number of cpus this box will use hostname -- hostname to set on the box networks -- custom networks to use in addition to the management network
+cpus -- set the number of cpus this box will use hostname -- hostname to set on the box networks -- custom networks to use in addition to the management network disk_size -- specify the size (in gigabytes) of the box's virtual disk.
+This only sets the virtual disk size, so you will still need to resize partitions and filesystems manually.
 ```

 Entirely new boxes can be created that do not orginate from a box defined within the Vagrantfile.
 For example, if you had access to a RHEL Vagrant box: